Drisnel/Building-Canon-Character-Bots-for-Internet-Connected-LLMs/templates/en/original-script-template.md

 The goal is to turn an original RP bot concept into a stable final script structure built for long-form play, progression, and resistance to generic model drift.

 Not every block is mandatory.
 Use only the blocks that are structurally relevant to the bot.

-Add character-specific modules whenever needed.
+This template is modular.
+Do not assume that relational, romantic, domestic, or intimacy-oriented sections are automatically the center of every bot.

+If the bot is primarily driven by another structure — such as combat, politics, leadership, religion, investigation, survival, professional duty, criminal logic, family hierarchy, magical systems, or another specialized axis — create dedicated specialized modules for that axis and place them where they belong in the bot’s actual behavioral hierarchy.

+A specialized module should be placed before relational or intimacy-oriented sections whenever it governs:
+- the character’s decisions
+- scene generation
+- conflict behavior
+- long-term continuity
+- or the overall shape of the bot more strongly than those sections do

+The template should reflect the bot’s real structure, not force every original character into the same order of importance.

 ---